 After a few days of wandering past or sniffing his crate, and he's still not going inside, it's now time to begin the training.

-When you're dog crate training, your main objective is to help him to recognize that good things happen to him when he's in or around his cage and that he has nothing to be afraid of.
+When you're adult dog crate training, your main objective is to help your dog to recognize that good things happen to him when he's in or around his cage and that he has nothing to be afraid of.

 Practice this a few times until your Cocker seems comfortable with going in and out of his cage.